Preliminary remarks on Vaccines

 • How much storage capacity do you need?

-The volume of vaccines varies according to the presentation and the manufacturer.
+The volume of vaccines varies depending on presentation and manufacturer.

-For 1 dose in a 10-dose vial of injectable vaccines you need 2 to 3 cm3.
+For injectable vaccines in 10-dose vials, you need 2 to 3 cm3 per dose.

 To store 1,000 doses, you need: